DrBrad/FlixBox-Scripts/README.md

 Scripts to help convert videos and subtitles to a valid format for android, web, & chromecast

 > [!Important]
-> Requires you to have ffmpeg installed.
+> You must have ffmpeg installed.

 Reformat
 -----